Azure/autorest.typescript/packages/rlc-common/CONTRIBUTING.md

 1. Responses (Handled by [buildResponseTypes.ts](./src/buildResponseTypes.ts))
 1. Parameters (Handled by [parametersGenerator.ts](./src/generators/parametersGenerator.ts))
 1. Metadata (Handled [here](./src/metadata/*))
+## Prerequisite

+Please follow the **[Prerequisite](../../CONTRIBUTING.md#prerequisites)** part to install the dependencies.

+## Add a new feature

-If there's a new feature request, Contributors can add properties in RLCModel and RLCOptions and then add the build logic like other files to generate the type.
+If there's a new feature request, Contributors can

+1. add properties in RLCModel and RLCOptions in [interfaces.ts](./src/interfaces.ts)
+1. add the build logic about how the newly add properties is going to change the generation behavior.

+## Testing

 We don't have tests in this library as it is invoked by autorest.typescript and cadl-typescript, adding tests in those two libraries directly if you want to test a feature.